Utah (UT)

 Units: bison units where nonresident permits are offered, Nine Mile unit if permits available for July sale

-Fees: kind: text; text: nonresident application fee $21 per species/point plus transaction fee • kind: text; text: nonresident bison not on Antelope Island $4,840
+Fees: nonresident application fee $21 per species/point plus transaction fee • nonresident bison not on Antelope Island $4,840

 Hunt codes: see 2026 desert bighorn sheep hunt table / Utah Hunt Planner